jsohndata/jsohndata/README.md

 ## Hello I am jsohnData 🌊

-I am a software engineer residing in south Florida.
-I love JavaScript, React.js, CSS, Python, MongoDB and more.
-When I'm not crafting code, you will find me tending to my garden, keeping my Belgian Malinois on her toes (paws), and revving up my Ducati like it's an API.
+I'm a software engineer residing in the beautiful region of South Florida.
+My coding journey is driven by a genuine passion for technologies such as JavaScript, React.js, CSS, Python, and MongoDB, among others.
+Beyond the realm of code, I find solace in nurturing my garden, ensuring my Belgian Malinois remains alert and active, and igniting my Ducati with the same vigor one would approach an API.
+Join me as we embark on an exploration of software engineering, intertwined with the delights of nature, the companionship of loyal pets, and the exhilaration of two-wheeled adventures.

 <div align="center">